+Klobuchar co-sponsored a 2018 law to strengthen the Committee on Foreign Investment in the United States (CFIUS), which reviews foreign acquisitions for national security risks.

 4. Tariffs.
 The Trump Administration has imposed additional tariffs on many kinds of imports for reasons ranging from national security to fair trade.
 The increase in tariffs-including retaliatory tariffs from other countries-has created winners and losers among U.S. manufacturers.
 What is your position on the imposition of tariffs on imported manufactured goods?
 How would you change or alter existing tariffs, and to what end?

 Klobuchar favors use of tariffs in certain situations.
-On China, she would "go back to the negotiating table with our allies," examine these tariffs- "some of them could stay on and then make sure that we're using trade enforcement."
+She has supported tariffs on imported steel.
+On China, she would "go back to the negotiating table with our allies," examine these tariffs-"some of them could stay on and then make sure that we're using trade enforcement."
+She has criticized the Trump trade war with China.

 She has said that "we don't have a focused tariff on steel" and that we have wrongly imposed tariffs on our allies.
 She claims "300,000 jobs lost" because of tariffs.
 She promises not to be "erratic" when it comes to tariffs.

+She recognizes the need to counter China's dumping of steel.

 5. Trade Agreements.
-Because most internation- ally traded goods are manufactured goods, trade policies and trade agreements have a significant impact on U.S. manufacturing.
-What is your plan to develop new and/or modify existing trade agree- ments to support U.S. manufacturing?
-Klobuchar seeks changes to USMCA.
+Because most internationally traded goods are manufactured goods, trade policies and trade agreements have a significant impact on U.S. manufacturing.
+What is your plan to develop new and/or modify existing trade agreements to support U.S. manufacturing?

+Through her career, Klobhuchar has opposed several trade agreements.
+She opposed TPP, for example.

 6. Energy/Climate Change.
-There is scientific consensus that man-made emissions of greenhouse gases (GHGs), primarily due to combustion of fossil energy, is adversely impacting the global climate.
+There is scientific consensus that man-made emissions greenhouse gases (GHGs), primarily due to combustion of fossil energy, is adversely impacting the global climate.
 According to the U.S. EPA, U.S. industry-including energy-intensive manufacturing-is responsible for approximately 22% of the nation's greenhouse gas emissions.
 What is your position on climate change and U.S. policies to address climate change and/or the combustion of fossil energy?

 Klobuchar believes climate change is a crisis.
 She supports the Green New Deal, calling it "aspirational."
 If elected president, she would have the U.S. rejoin the Paris agreement, bring back Obama regulations (Clean Power Plan) to address greenhouse gas emissions, and support "sweeping" legislation.
+She supports a price on carbon but doesn't want it to hurt low-income people.

 Klobuchar is open to nuclear energy.

 7. Regulation.
 The U.S. manufacturing sector is a heavily regulated sector of the economy.
 Do you favor reducing the regulatory burden on manufacturing?
 If elected, are there specific regulations or regulatory programs you would revise and, if so, to what end?

 Klobuchar opposes Donald Trump's regulatory budget.
 She favors a targeted approach to regulatory reform.
 She opposes Trump efforts to roll back Obama-era regulations to reduce greenhouse gas emissions.

-8. Taxes .
-Approximately 3⁄4 of all U.S. manufacturing firms are pass-through entities (i.e., pass-through business income is taxed on the business owners' tax returns through the individual income tax code), and all manufacturers are subject to taxes on capital investment.
+8. Taxes.
+Approximately 3/4 of all U.S. manufacturing firms are pass-through entities (i.e., pass-through business income is taxed on the business owners' tax returns through the individual income tax code), and all manufacturers are subject to taxes on capital investment.
 What is your position on federal taxes imposed on U.S. manufacturers?
 If elected, would you amend federal taxes and, if so, to what end?

 Klobuchar thinks the 2017 tax reform law went too far in lowering taxes.
 She favors raising the corporate tax rate from 21% to 25%, and using the proceeds to pay for her infrastructure plan.
 She favors expanding the earned income tax credit.
 And she favors raising the capital gains tax rate.

-4. Tariffs.
-The Trump Administration has imposed Klobuchar favors use of tariffs in certain situations.
-On China, she would